- Covid-19 has negatively impacted people of all ages, so it’s important to follow all social distancing and quarantine guidelines.

 However, while testing, inpatient and outpatient services are covered under Medicare Part A & B respectively, any out-of-pocket fees will vary depending on two factors.
 One is the length of stay in the hospital.
 The second is dependent on the health insurance plan that enrollees have under Medicare Advantage.

-What Happens When a Covid-19 Vaccine is Released?
+What Happens When the Covid-19 Vaccine is Available?

 As of right now, there is no vaccine or antiviral treatment for the coronavirus.
 Despite this obstacle, scientists are working diligently to create one.
 Some research laboratories around the world have developed an initial vaccine that is awaiting further research and experimentation in clinical trials.
 The process to develop a vaccine would take a total of 18-months.

 How will Medicare policies change when the vaccine is released?
 Will it be covered under the health insurance system?
-Luckily, as soon the vaccine is available for distribution, the Centers for Medicare and Medicaid Services has determined the treatment will fall under the Medicare Part D prescription drug system.
+Luckily, as soon the coronavirus vaccine is available for distribution, the Centers for Medicare and Medicaid Services will cover treatment under the Medicare Part D prescription drug system.
 For those with Medicare Advantage or other plans, the vaccine would also be available in their coverage plans.

-If you have been recently laid off by your employer, there is a special enrollment period in place to help you.
-These special enrollment periods are particular periods outside of regular enrollment programming that allow a senior to enroll into Medicare.
+It’s possible that many people want to enroll in Medicare to cover costs associated with coronavirus.
+If you have been recently laid off or lost health coverage, there is a special enrollment period in place to help you.
+These special enrollment periods are particular periods outside of regular enrollment programming that allow a senior to enroll in Medicare.
 Special enrollment periods have particular circumstances in order to qualify.

 For example, employees that had private coverage before being laid off by their employers qualify for Part B SEP.
-You will lose eligibility for this program if you wait more than 8 months after being laid off.
+You will lose eligibility for this program if you wait more than 8 months after your employer lays you off.
 The qualifications for Part B SEP are: